wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 `samples/output/en.counts.folded.txt`.

 To generate the count files, `analyze_counts.pl` needs access to the English language analyzer;
-it assumes Elasticsearch is running on host `elasticsearch` at port `9200`, with an index called `my_wiki_content` and a properly configured analyzer called `text`, which are the defaults when using Docker.
+it assumes Elasticsearch is running on host `localhost` at port `9200`, with an index called `my_wiki_content` and a properly configured analyzer called `text`, which are the defaults when using Docker.
 You can change these assumptions as necessary when running `analyze_counts.pl` by using `-h`, `-p`, `-i`, and `-a`.